Increase access to evidence-based treatments for substance use and mental health disorders in specialty and primary care.

-We must expand effective identification and treatment of behavioral health conditions in primary care.
-Effective care models exist to treat many individuals with mental health and substance use conditions in primary care.
+We must expand the effective identification and treatment of behavioral health conditions in specialty and primary care.
+Effective care models exist to treat many individuals with substance use and mental health disorders in primary care.
 Public and private stakeholders—policymakers, payers, accreditors, and others—should take the steps needed to make these effective practices the standard of care.
 One evidence-based approach to addressing behavioral health in primary care is the Collaborative Care Model.

 Advancing Priority 2

 Ensuring people have access to care—when and where they need it—is critical to the overall health and well-being of Americans.
 The National Response is advocating for the permanent use of technology to increase access to screening, treatment, and primary care, especially for hard-to-reach communities.

 A hard look at the landscape is helping to identify effective Collaborative Care Models that can be replicated nationwide, measurement-based care in mental health addictions and reimbursement, and win-win public-private partnerships with companies that innovate in electronic health records.
 Funding and legislation are needed to institutionalize and set these strategies up for success, including making telehealth services for behavioral health care permanently accessible and reimbursed as a covered service.

 We call on state and federal insurance regulators and Medicaid agencies, to enforce the Mental Health Parity and Addiction Equity Act and ensure that health plans are covering mental health and substance use disorder services in a nondiscriminatory manner, including proper coverage of services necessary to treat chronic mental health and substance use disorders consistent with generally accepted standards of care.

 Expand the effective identification and treatment of individuals with mental health and substance use disorders in primary care and via innovative specialty care.